Fitness, health, and connection for all.

 Everything you need to know our mission, structure, and how you can join the cause.

-What is a Public Benefits Company?
+What is a Public Benefits Corporation?

 A "PBC" is a legal structure that commits the company to focusing on a social mission and making a positive impact on society.
 Additionally, a PBC must consider the impact of their decisions not only on shareholders but also on employees, customers, the community, and the local and global environment.